box-builder/box/docs/verbs.md

 Create a file called `/bar` inside the container, then chown it to nobody.
 Run commands don't need a lot of `&&` because you can trivially flatten the layers.

 Run does not accept the exec-form from docker's RUN equivalent.
+Everything RUN processes goes through `/bin/sh -c`.

 ```ruby
 from "debian"